 Two Ways To Get Started!

 Start with a new group: Twice a year, St. Luke’s has a launch event.
-At the launch, you’ll learn what it means to be in a small group and meet others looking for the same type of group.
-The Small Groups that form at the Launch follow an 8-week curriculum based on building and growing community around issues of faith.
+At the launch, you’ll learn what it means to be in a small group and meet people looking for the same type of group.
+The Small Groups that form at the Launch follow a 6-week curriculum based on building and growing community around issues of faith.
 After completing the initial curriculum, your group will decide if you want to continue meeting and will have the opportunity to pick new curriculum.
 Register today for the next launch on Tuesday, September 24, 2019, from 6:30-8 pm, in the Fellowship Hall.

 Start your own small group: Do you have friends that are ready to dive deep into Christian study and have meaningful accountability?
 It only takes three to eight people that share the goal of becoming a more deeply devoted follower of Jesus Christ to start a small group.
 Let us help you get started!
 We’ll meet with the group, cast the vision and provide the kickoff curriculum.
 Contact Rev. Katie Montgomery Mears to get started.